IDoCodingStuffs/python-doodles/freeform-log.md

 Efficientnet backbone seems to have comparable performance to the ViT backbone.
 I wonder if it will capture the L5/S1 features with further training.
 And more importantly, if it will fit in memory with series level

+### 10 AM
+I wonder if I should modify the loss function so that moderate and severe categories are weighted -- trade precision for recall
+Or better yet, just adjust the prediction thresholds